erees1/NNGP/README.md

 To see a recreation of some of the results from the paper see the notebook [here](https://nbviewer.jupyter.org/github/erees1/NNGP/blob/master/nngp_experiments.ipynb).
 Note this uses nbviewer as I used Bokeh for my plots which do not render in Github.

+## Project Structure

+There is one main module: [`nngp.py`](./nngp.py) which contains the code for creating kernels and running Gaussian process regression.
+The only other module is [`neural_net.py`](./nerual_net.py) which has the code to build the nerual network that approximates to the Gaussian process.

 ## How to use

 The following snippet shows how to obtain a predicted mean and variance of the first 1000 items of MNIST using a gaussian process with a specified kernel.
 The gaussian process is implemented as a regression using the cholesky decompostion, see *"[Gaussian Processes for Machine Learning](http://www.gaussianprocess.org/gpml/chapters/RW.pdf)"* by C. E. Rasmussen & C. K. I. Williams,  pg.19 for details.